What is Arthritis? – Focus on Seniors

 What is Arthritis Pain? – Gout

-It is defined in Wikipedia as a form of inflammatory arthritis that causes recurring attacks of a red, tender, hot, and swollen joint.
+Gout is defined by Wikipedia as a form of inflammatory arthritis that causes recurring attacks of a red, tender, hot, and swollen joint.
 In most cases, it affects the joint at the base of the big toe.
-An attack of gout can come on quite suddenly, with the throbbing pain quickly reaching maximal intensity in less than 12 hours.

-Older males are more commonly affected.
+Older men are more commonly affected.
 Gout occurs more commonly in those who regularly drink beer, sugar-sweetened beverages or who eat foods such as shellfish, anchovies or liver (all high in purines), or who are overweight.

 It affects about 1 to 2% of the Western population at some point in their lives.